i-vahid/VV-ISTIC-TP1/sujet.md

 ---

 5. Shortly after the appearance of WebAssembly another paper proposed a mechanized specification of the language using Isabelle.
 The paper can be consulted here: https://www.cl.cam.ac.uk/~caw77/papers/mechanising-and-verifying-the-webassembly-specification.pdf.
 This mechanized specification complements the first formalization attempt from the paper.
 According to the author of this second paper, what are the main advantages of the mechanized specification?
 Did it help improving the original formal specification of the language?
 What other artifacts were derived from this mechanized specification?
 How did the author verify the specification?
 Does this new specification removes the need for testing?

-# Mechanized Specification of WebAssembly

-This document outlines the advantages of a mechanized specification for WebAssembly (Wasm), the artifacts derived from it, and the importance of testing even with a mechanized specification in place.

 ## 🟢 Advantages of Mechanized Specification